adamiaonr/cveml/README.md

 ### Connections between Arduino Nano 33 BLE Sense and OV7670 camera

 The connections between my particular OV7670 camera module and Arduino Nano 33 BLE Sense are shown in the table below.
-These connections can be found in the examples of the Arduino OV767X library, e.g. in the file `libraries/Arduino_OV767X/examples/CameraCapture/CameraCapture.ino` in the repository).
+These connections can be found in the examples of the Arduino OV767X library, e.g. in the file `libraries/Arduino_OV767X/examples/CameraCapture/CameraCapture.ino` in the repository.

 | Arduino Nano 33 BLE Sense pin | OV7670 CMOs camera pin | OV7670 CMOs camera pin (alt. name) |
 |---|---|---|